-PROMIS is set of validated person-centred measures that evaluates physical, mental, and social health in adults and children (33).
+PROMIS is a set of validated person-centred measures that evaluates physical, mental, and social health in adults and children (33).
 The full item bank can be used for computer adaptive testing but is also available in a range of subscales and short forms to measure different aspects of health.
-Lower extremity function is an extremely important outcome domain for people with a LC1 fracture, due to the impact of the injury on ability to mobilise.
+Lower extremity function is an extremely important outcome domain for people with a LC-1 fracture, due to the impact of the injury on ability to mobilise.
 This brief test (Lower Extremity Function), for administration as a paper based questionnaire, is designed to reduce responder burden and has been deemed to have good face validity with our PPI group.
+PROMIS Lower Extremity Function data will be collected in the patient questionnaires (or proxy questionnaires for those who lack capacity) at baseline, 2 weeks, 6 weeks, 12 weeks and 6 month time points.